caketaster/I-Think-Therefore-I-Drink/README.md

 ## Features for Future Development
 There are two main features I'd like to include in future: live search and approval for updates.

 To add a search function that updates as you type would involve the addition of some JavaScript to the search functionality.
-I did include this for lack of time.
+I did not include this for lack of time.

 Currently when a user updates one of his/her cocktail recipes it is not sent to the Admin for approval.
 This is a feature I would like to add to prevent abuse of the site, though could not find a way to include in in my current site iteration.